 The conventional way of seeing the world was to split it into first, second and third worlds

-Described the industrialized capitalist world – the USA, Western Europe, Japan, Australia and New Zealand.
+Described the industrialised capitalist world – the USA, Western Europe, Japan, Australia and New Zealand.

 Described the industrialized communist world – The Soviet Union and Eastern Europe.